fasih84/openSmileScripts/README.md

 'FEATURE' update this path with the feature configuration file location in your machine such as for eGeMAPs the configuration file is 'eGeMAPSv01a.conf', and for interspeech 2013 computational paralinguistic challenege  'IS13_ComParE.conf'

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

---> For MRCG Features

-'MRCG_Script' directory contains the scripts for extraction of Multi-resolution Cochleagram Features (MRCG) features.
-Have a look into the 'demoForMRCG.m' file --> Please note for MRCG matlab is required